This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 What to Look for When Choosing a USB Hub for Home Office

-1. Power Delivery wattage for laptop charging The most important spec for home office hub selection is whether the hub can charge your specific laptop at full rate through its Power Delivery port.
-Check your laptop’s charging wattage — the charger brick lists it.
-MacBook Pro 16-inch: 96-140W.
+1. Power Delivery wattage for your specific laptop Check your laptop’s charging wattage from the brick — MacBook Pro 16-inch: 96-140W.
 MacBook Air: 30-45W.
 Dell XPS 15: 65-90W.
-A hub with 65W Power Delivery charges a MacBook Pro but will throttle charging under sustained computational load.
-For laptops requiring above 85W, only Thunderbolt docking stations with dedicated power adapters reliably keep pace.
+A hub with 65W Power Delivery charges a MacBook Pro but throttles under heavy computational load.
+For laptops requiring above 85W, only wall-powered Thunderbolt docks reliably keep pace.
+Matching hub PD output to laptop requirement is the most commonly skipped buying step.

-4. Data transfer speed for storage devices USB 3.0 (5Gbps) is adequate for mechanical external drives and USB flash drives.
-USB 3.2 Gen 2 (10Gbps) matters for NVMe external SSDs where read speeds reach 800-1000MB/s.
-Thunderbolt 3/4 (40Gbps) matters for the fastest external storage and video capture workflows.
-For most home office workers whose heaviest storage use is backing up files and transferring occasional large documents, USB 3.0 at 5Gbps is entirely adequate — don’t pay for 10Gbps unless you regularly work with large files from external SSDs.
+4. Data transfer speed for storage USB 3.0 at 5Gbps is adequate for mechanical drives and flash storage.
+USB 3.2 Gen 2 at 10Gbps matters for NVMe external SSDs.
+Thunderbolt 4 at 40Gbps matters for the fastest professional storage workflows.
+For most home office workers whose heaviest use is backing up files, USB 3.0 is entirely adequate.

 FAQ